 As we all know, Texas Holdem is played before the flop, on the flop, turn, and river, and the price of poker usually goes up with every passing street.

-For that reason, it is essential to think about future betting streets early and make sure that you are not getting into situations that will not be favorable for you in the future.
+For that reason, it is essential to think about future betting streets early and avoid situations that will not be favorable for you.

-When considering whether to fold, bet, call, or raise on the flop, make sure to also think about what that will mean in the future.
+When considering whether to fold, bet, call, or raise on the flop, consider what that will mean in the future.

 If you are calling the flop with a bluff catcher, are you going to be willing to keep calling on the turn and river?
 If not, perhaps now is a good time to fold.